 Although it is unseen, it can affect our health.
 The energy of emotions can cause physical symptoms.
 For example, when you are feeling angry you may get a headache.
 Or if you are anxious you may become nauseous.
 This is why if we only treat the symptoms, and do not address the underlying cause, it will do very little to fix the problem in the long-term.

-Holistic therapists often use energy healing to activate the body’s subtle energy systems to remove deep-seated blocks.
+Holistic therapists often use Quantum Medicine to activate the body’s subtle energy systems to remove deep-seated blocks.
 By breaking through these energetic blocks, the body’s inherent ability to heal itself is stimulated.

 Energy healing can take the form of many different types of modalities.
-For example: meditation, chakra balancing, Reiki, Qigong, yoga, prana breath work, kinesiology, E.F.T., chi balancing and many others.
+For example: meditation, chakra balancing, Reiki, Qigong, yoga, prana breath work, kinesiology, E.F.T., chi balancing, Quantum Medicine, and many others.

 True healing happens when both our energetic body and our physical bodies are in alignment and working together.
 In our modern world, we tend to be disconnected from our energy.
 We ignore, suppress, or eliminate problems, rather than being curious about how they came about in the first place.